kdoore/1335GitBook/scale-transform-for-mirroring.md

   recursivePattern( len * 0.8, count - 1); ///RECURISVE CALL

-  ///shape drawn after recursive call are stacked in reverse order, smallest to largest fill( 200, 100, bright );  //blue vertexShape( -len );   ///we can use -len to draw in region3
+  ///shape drawn after recursive call are stacked in reverse order, smallest to largest - asymmetry fill( 200, 100, bright );  //blue vertexShape( -len );   ///we can use -len to draw in region3